Sam5566/linux_setup/README.md

 * C++: installation of compiler
 	* gcc
 * mathematica: Installation (need to be verified with code)
-* root: Installation and presetting
+* root: Installation (version 6.20) and presetting
 	* my own **.rootrc**
 	* my own plotting header's file or code
 * system